Picturing Washington's Army

 Explore the two paintings below to find out more about their details and significance.

 Both paintings were featured in the Museum’s 2018 special exhibit Among His Troops: Washington’s War Tent in a Newly Discovered Watercolor.
-The Museum plans to launch an online version of the exhibit in winter 2021-2022.
-Stay tuned!

 Thank you to the Landenberger Family Foundation for generously supporting the Museum’s acquisition of the Verplanck’s Point watercolor.